Whether you want a short hike or multi-day paddling excursion, Pukaskwa National Park has something for every adventurer!

 - In some campgrounds firewood is sold by the bundle, whereas in others a fire permit may give the holder access to the campground wood pile.
 Please refer to the ‘Fire policy’ section of the QRT for individual campground policies.

-- First-come, First-served Site
+- First-come, First-stay Site

 - Campsites that are available on a first come, first served basis only.
 These sites are only available to guests who are physically located at the campground.
 These sites cannot be registered over the telephone or on-line.
 These campsites may be available for only 1 night or for multiple nights depending on availability.